 Trading Immediately Upon the Release

-This sounds logical: establish what the market is expecting, and the instant you see the expectations have been greatly exceeded or missed, open a trade accordingly.
-But, unfortunately, this will rarely succeed for several reasons: liquidity will be very thin, there will be enormous slippage, the spread will be extremely high, and your broker might not even be able to give you a price.
+This sounds logical: setting up what the market is expecting, and the instant you see the expectations have been greatly exceeded or missed, open a trade accordingly.
+Unfortunately, this will rarely succeed for several reasons: liquidity will be very thin, there will be enormous slippage, the spread will be extremely high, and your broker might not even be able to give you a price.

-Forex News How to Trade Usually, when a retail trader can enter the market following significant market news, the price is inferior.
+Forex News How to Trade Usually, when a retail trader enters the market following significant market news, the price is inferior.
 This might not matter if the event is a real game-changer as the U.S. Non-Farm Payrolls can be, but it will every other time.

 Opening Pending Orders Before the Release